 We’ve been in our home for almost three years now, and I love it!
-The only downfall is that it doesn’t have a lot of storage.
-In fact, it has almost no storage at all.
+The only downfall is that it doesn’t have a lot of storage – and it’s really hard to figure out how to organize your home when there isn’t a lot of storage space.

 Our previous home had huge closets, cabinets, and storage galore.
 It even had a basement.
 This house…doesn’t have those things.